spdb9876/loan-default-prediction/README.md

 Given my prior experiecne working with large datasets in work domain this dataset provides an opportunuty to apply relation data concepts while leaning Machine Learning.

-Link to large dataset
+# Link to large dataset
 Due to large size of dataset (greater than 2 GB) the data is not directly stored  in this repository.
-The original dataset can b accessed at : https://www.kaggle.com/competitions/home-credit-default-risk/data
+The original dataset can be accessed at : https://www.kaggle.com/competitions/home-credit-default-risk/data